Istanbul to Dubrovnik (IST–DBV) — Airlines, Schedules & Connections

 IST to DBV Flight Duration and Schedule

-Nonstop flight time from IST to DBV ranges from 1 hours 55 minutes.
+Nonstop flight time from IST to DBV is about 1 hours 44 minutes gate to gate.
 The route covers a distance of 545 miles (877 km).
-There are approximately 14 weekly flights outbound and 14 return, totaling 28 flights per week in both directions.
+There are approximately 18 weekly flights outbound and 18 return, totaling 36 flights per week in both directions.

 Connecting Options and Alternatives